iPad 8 LTE Battery Replacement

 Step 78

-- Grab those tweezers and gently wiggle out the left and right speaker cables from their cozy ZIF connectors.
-You've got this!
+- Grab a pair of tweezers and gently pull the left and right speaker cables straight out from their ZIF connectors.
+Take it slow and steady, you've got this!

 Tools Used